kulpree/EKSonly/README.md

 # Repeated EKS automated deployment
 This module is for deploying 1 or more EKS clusters automtically using count

-# Note:
+# Note: There are two optional modules -

-There are two optional modules referred to herewithin - one is to install Consul on the EKS cluster and another to deploy Hashicups and register it with Consul SM.
+1 - One is to install Consul on the EKS cluster
+2 - And another to deploy Hashicups and register it with Consul SM.

 # Pre-reqs: